tinoschroeter/DynDNS/docs/README.md

 # DynDNS Setup

-> First approche to update (Route53) DNS with my ISP dynamic IP address.
+> First approch to update (Route53) DNS with my ISP dynamic IP address.

-update apex programmatically all other records are CNAMEs
+...update apex programmatically all other records are CNAMEs

 ```